-These canine companions are great for a number of reasons, one of the biggest being the amount of exercise people get when they own a dog.
-Not only do they play with them around the house, but dogs also need to be walked which is a great way to stay active.
+These canine companions are great for several reasons; one of the biggest being the amount of exercise people get when they own a dog.
+Not only do they play with them around the house, but dogs also need to be walked, which is a great way to stay active.

 These are some recommended dog breeds for those over 50; they can serve as therapy dogs, playmates, or "children."
 They also can just be fun.

-If you like larger dogs this may be the one.
+If you like larger dogs, this may be the one.
 Labradors are athletic, playful, and the most popular breed of dog by registered ownership in the US and Canada.
-They're friendly, respond well to training and while energetic, aren't bouncing off the walls even though they are energetic.
+They're friendly, respond well to training, and aren't bouncing off the walls even though they are energetic.
 Labs are frequently trained to aid people who are blind and people with autism, act as therapy dogs, and perform screening and detection work for law enforcement and other official agencies.
 Sometimes you can adopt a retired Lab when their work in law enforcement is done.

-This toy breed had an average lifespan of about twelve to sixteen years and they usually grow to be no more than six or seven pounds.
+This toy breed had an average lifespan of about twelve to sixteen years, and they usually grow to be no more than six or seven pounds.
 They have a luxurious coat and love to receive affection.
-They are a decently active breed that loves to play when they are puppies, but they grow more calm and docile in their older age.
+They are a decently active breed that loves to play when they are puppies, but they grow calmer and docile in their older age.
 Pomeranians are extremely friendly and social dogs who crave their owner's presence.
-They're also very alert and can be a bit yappy which makes them an excellent watchdog as well.
+They're also very alert and can be a bit yappy, which makes them an excellent watchdog.
 Poms are also an easy breed to train thanks to their people-pleasing attitude and intelligence.
-They make a great breed for seniors because of their loving temperaments and the bond that they create with their owners makes them a great therapy dog as well.
+They make a great breed for those who are older because of their loving temperaments and their ability to bond with their owners easily, which also makes them a great therapy dog.

 Frenchies are very sweet and make excellent companions.
 Their calm nature makes them an excellent choice for apartment dwellers, as do their sensible attitude towards barking.
 The French Bulldog, like many other companion dog breeds, requires close contact with humans.
 They have fairly minimal exercise needs but do require at least daily short walks.

 This breed is extremely intelligent and loyal.
-A Havanese is especially easy to train due to their habitual nature, but they can be difficult to house train as puppies.
-A Havanese tends to form an intense bond with just one owner which makes them great for a senior who has lost their partner.
+A Havanese is exceptionally easy to train due to their habitual nature, but they can be difficult to house train as puppies.
+A Havanese tends to form an intense bond with just one owner, which makes them great for a senior who has lost their partner.
 This breed doesn't do well with being left alone for extended periods of time.
-Havaneses don't have an exceedingly high energy level, but they do enjoy a brisk walk with their favorite human and they are happy to be finished when you are.
+Havaneses don't have an exceedingly high energy level, but they enjoy a brisk walk with their favorite human and are happy to be finished when you are.
 They are highly friendly, although they come off as shy when they first meet someone new.
-Havaneses are famous for showing off in order to receive attention and will happily reciprocate the affection that they receive.
+Havaneses are famous for showing off to receive attention and happily reciprocate the affection they receive.

 These are very personable dogs who are easy to train and have a lively sense of humor.
 They are also relatively clean, low-shedding dogs who are easy to maintain as long as you keep regular grooming appointments.
-Poodles are known as a highly intelligent, energetic, and sociable breed.
+Poodles are known as a highly intelligent, energetic, and friendly breed.
 They require both physical and intellectual activities.
 Poodles are often cited as a hypoallergenic dog breed.
 Their individual hair follicles have an active growth period that is longer than that of many other breeds of dogs; combined with the tightly curled coat, which slows the loss of dander and dead hair by trapping it in the curls, an individual poodle may release less dander and hair into the environment.
-In addition, most poodles are frequently brushed and bathed to keep them looking their best; this not only removes hair and dander but also controls the other potent allergen, saliva.
+In addition, most poodles should be frequently brushed and bathed to keep them looking their best; this removes hair and dander and controls the other potent allergen, saliva.

-Dogs for the Elderly and Those Who Need Long-Term Care Servcies
+Dogs for the Elderly and Those Who Need Long-Term Care Services

 Pets Won't Solve Your Future Long-Term Care Problem

 Long-Term Care Insurance is Easy and Affordable Asset Protection.
-It also reduces the stress and burdens that are placed on your family.
-The best time to have a policy in place is before you retire so you can take advantage of low premiums and good health discounts which you may qualify for.
+It also reduces the stress and burdens that are otherwise placed on your family.
+The best time to get a policy in place is before you retire to take advantage of low premiums and good health discounts you may qualify for.
 Experts suggest you start your research in your 40s or 50s when you also could be eligible for preferred health discounts.